-Implementation by means of a specific programme and the contribution to the European Institute of Innovation and Technology
+Implementation by means of a specific programme and the contribution to the EIT

-Horizon 2020 shall be implemented through a consolidated specific programme.
-This programme shall specify the objectives and the detailed rules for implementation.
-Horizon 2020 shall also be implemented through a financial contribution to the EIT.
+Horizon 2020 shall be implemented through the consolidated specific programme established by Council Decision No $\dots/\dots^{1}$ , which shall specify the objectives and the detailed rules for implementation, and through a financial contribution to the EIT.

-The specific programme shall set out one Part for each of the three priorities set out in Article 5(2) and one Part for the non-nuclear direct actions of the Joint Research Centre.
+The specific programme shall set out one Part for each of the three priorities set out in Article 5(2), one Part for each of the specific objectives referred to in Article 5(3) and one Part for the non-nuclear direct actions of the JRC.

-Effective coordination between the three main priorities of Horizon 2020 shall be required.
+There shall be effective coordination between the three priorities of Horizon 2020.